stuartellis/stuartellis-site-hugo/content/articles/nodejs-toolbox.md

 ### Web Applications

-> [Express](https://expressjs.com/) is still most popular Web framework for Node.js, but it is not the best choice.
+> [Express](https://expressjs.com/) is still most popular Web framework for Node.js, but it has been superseded by Fastify and Hapi.

 Use [Fastify](https://www.fastify.io/) for smaller Websites and services.
 Fastify can use Express plugins.